 On Friday, Inside Higher Ed published an open letter to President-elect Trump from 110 college presidents, urging him “condemn and work to prevent the harassment, hate and acts of violence that are being perpetrated across our nation, sometimes in your name, which is now synonymous with our nation’s highest office.”

-Since that article was published, 19 additional presidents have signed, and their names may be found at the bottom of the original article.
+Since that article was published, 19 additional presidents have signed, and their names may be found at the bottom of the original article. may be adding more today -sj

 Middle East Studies Association Condemns Bigotry